Jasper-Wouters/Jasper-Wouters.github.io/content/authors/admin/_index.md

 As a Senior Scientist specializing in Computational Biology, I have dedicated over a decade to unraveling the complexities of cancer heterogeneity and cell therapy.
 Armed with a PhD in Biomedical Sciences from KU Leuven and a mini-MBA in Entrepreneurship from Innotek, I thrive at the intersection of data and biology.

 My expertise lies in leading and executing computational biology projects in drug and target discovery, particularly utilizing single-cell 'omics.
 I have successfully integrated several promising targets into research pipelines, managed multiple collaborations, led computational investigations, and implemented NGS technologies.
 My passion is to leverage my skills to advance cancer therapy and improve patient outcomes.

-As I embark on a new chapter, I’m actively seeking opportunities as a Senior or Principal Scientist in Computational Biology or Bioinformatics within the pharma, biotech, or consulting industries.
-If you know of any relevant openings or simply want to connect, please don’t hesitate to reach out!
-And if you’re up for a hike while discussing (data) science, count me in! 🥾

 A glimpse into my background: